Awaisabbas12/Amazon_data_Analysis/README.md

 # Amazon_data_Analysis<br>
-## A Detaial Analysis of Amazon-Sales
+## A Detail Analysis of Amazon-Sales